 – you will not be in any need

-So, in just moments, God set the direction for this year for me.
+In just moments, God set the direction for this year for me.
 And I love that it says make it your ambition – a goal, a striving.
-And the word quiet has truly resonated with me as I have meditated on these verses in the days since.
+The word quiet has truly resonated with me as I have meditated on these verses in the days since.
 Paul here is obviously not talking about a volume level; but he is saying something more, something deeper.
 I have not yet done all the word studies for these verses, but I am looking forward to discovering all the Spirit has to say.
 But even as I have simply mediated on the word quiet, I have seen areas of my life where quiet is needed:

 1. distractions – I can be a time-wasting fool when I want to be.
 I can get caught up playing mindless games on the computer or watching ridiculous programs on TV.
 These things do not promote the quiet my soul is striving for.